 Option to Remain a Pre-Professional Pharmacy Student for Six Semesters

-Preprofessional pharmacy students who do not gain admission into the professional pharmacy program by automatic advancement or the internal application process upon their first attempt may remain in the preprofessional pharmacy program at Butler University for a maximum of six semesters.
-During this time they may repeat the requisite coursework to improve their GPA.
-If students elect to repeat preprofessional coursework, they may apply for admission into a subsequent P1 class by the internal application process.
+Pre-professional pharmacy students who do not gain admission into the professional pharmacy program by the Standard Pathway application process upon their first attempt may remain in the pre-professional pharmacy program at Butler University for a maximum of six semesters.
+During this time, they may repeat the requisite coursework to improve their GPA, re-interview, and/or complete an additional writing prompt.
+These students must again apply for admission into a subsequent P1 class through PharmCAS.
 The admission criteria and curriculum in effect for the P1 class they will be entering will apply.
 If students fail to achieve admission into the P1 class at the end of six semesters of Butler enrollment, they will be required to change their major.

 Application for Pharmacy Transfer Admission

-All applicants must apply to PharmCas, the Pharmacy College Application Services at PharmCAS.org when applying to the professional phase of the pharmacy program.
+All applicants must apply via PharmCAS, the Pharmacy College Application Service, at PharmCAS.org when applying to the professional phase of the pharmacy program.

-To ensure proper evaluation of transfer credit, applications should be completed early.
-Application deadline is Jan.
-5, 2018 for the professional phase.
+To ensure proper evaluation of transfer credit, applications should be completed early well in advance of the published early April deadline.

-Students with more than 12 semester hours after high school will be considered transfer students.
-If you have less than nine hours of college credit, you should follow the procedures for first-year applicants.
+Students with more than 12 semester hours of college credit after high school who are not currently enrolled at Butler University are considered transfer students.
+If you have less than nine hours of college credit, you must follow the procedures for first-year applicants.

-Unless you have a previous bachelors degree you must submit your high school transcript.
+Unless you have a previous bachelors, or higher, degree you must submit your high school transcript.

 Transfer Credit Evaluation

-To be admissible to Butler University's College of Pharmacy and Health Sciences pharmacy program, all transfer applicants must have a recommended GPA of 3.0.
-Students will also be required to interview for admission and complete a writing prompt.
-The average transfer student being admitted into the program has at least a 3.5 GPA.
+To be admissible to Butler University's College of Pharmacy and Health Sciences pharmacy program, all transfer applicants should have a recommended GPA of 3.0.
+In addition to completing the PharmCAS application, students will also be required to participate in an interview and complete an essay based on a writing prompt.
+The average transfer student admitted into the program has at least a 3.5 GPA.